A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Introduction

-\begin{remark} In the context of discrete pre-log rings, the log Hochschild homology in the statement of Theorem \ref{thm:mainthm} is equivalent to Rognes' definition \cite{Rog09}, see \Cref{prop:rognescomparison}, and also used by Krause--Nikolaus \cite{KN19}.
-See also Leip \cite[Page 886]{Ob18} for a discussion of this definition of log ${\rm THH}$.
-The above should not be confused with Hesselholt--Madsen's \cite{HM03} ``relative term" $\THH(A | K)$ defined in terms of Waldhausen categories.
 Olsson \cite{Ols} has proposed another definition involving his stack of log structures.
 As we explain in Section \ref{subsec:futurework}, we hope the results herein yield a comparison result relating Olsson's definition of logarithmic Hochschild homology with the one in this paper. \end{remark}